carbon-design-system/carbon-platform/docs/micromanage.md

 # Micromanage

-Micromanage is a custom made tool to solve the issue of having a monorepo where some packages need to be published to an npm registry and others need to be deployed to a cloud provider.
+Micromanage is a monorepo microservice orchestration utility.
+It uses npm workspaces as the foundation for individual packages and services which contribute to a base Docker image and cloud-deployed microservices, respectively.

 # Scripts

 The various scripts can be found in: [scripts/micromanage-scripts](../scripts/micromanage-scripts)

-## Deploy
+## `deploy`

 Use this script to deploy to _test_ and _prod_ environments